 - Communication with the host program regarding logistical issues and student life matters.

 Dickinson Summer Programs

 No financial aid application received after the deadline will be processed.
-Award notices will be sent in early March of 2013.
+Award notices will be sent in early March.
 Students from other institutions should inquire about financial aid possibilities at their home institution's financial aid office.

 Schedule of Payments

 After students submit their online application, students must submit a $35.00 non-refundable application fee to the Center for Global Study and Engagement (Stern) in order for your application to be reviewed.
-A $300.00 non-refundable confirmation payment will be due in early March of 2012.
+A $300.00 non-refundable confirmation payment will be due in early March.
 Billing for the balance of the program fee, less any applicable financial aid, should be received in April for payment in early May.

 Please note that prices listed in this brochure are approximated and will be confirmed before confirmation deposits are collected.
 The information is accurate as of this date, but is subject to change without notice.

 Please note that airfare is NOT included in the program fee.
 Students will be expected to arrange for their own transportation on recommended group flights and arrive in their host city at times designated by the program director.